Sterling Construction Company, Inc.

 The number of other public-company audit committees on which members of the Board's Audit Committee serve is expected not to exceed two.

-The number of public-company boards on which the Chief Executive Officer serves (other than the Company's Board) may not exceed one.
+The number of public-company boards on which the CEO serves (other than the Company's Board) may not exceed one.

 The Chairman of the Board

-The Chairman of the Board is elected from among the independent directors by the independent directors.
+The Chairman of the Board is elected from among the independent directors by such directors.

 Board & Committee Meetings